CSS Tutorials

 }

-Styling and Collapsing the Border
+Styling and collapsing the border:

 By default a table will have a border around it and each cell will have a border around it, and there is space between these borders creating a double-border effect.
 By using the border-collapse property, these borders are merged into one making them more pleasing to the eye.
 And to add to the look, we can set the border color, style, and size.